 When may the candidate contribute his or her own funds for the judicial campaign?

-At any time.
+The candidate may contribute their own funds at any time.
 Ethics Opinion JI-017, see also CI-987 regarding loaning funds to the committee.

 May a candidate personally solicit or receive campaign contributions?